 In addition to these effects, there is always the risk of death from cocaine overdose.

-Even if cocaine abusers do not feel that they are being physically affected by their drug addiction, they might find themselves struggling to maintain their social lives, job responsibilities, and family relationships.
+Even if cocaine users do not feel that they are being physically affected by their drug addiction, they might find themselves struggling to maintain their social lives, job responsibilities, and family relationships.

 However, cocaine addiction is manageable with the help of treatment facilities who specialize in treating drug addiction.